pbrucla/fuzzing-lab/04-writing-harnesses.md

 ## Fuzzing

-Create a directory named `seed` where we'll store our seed corpus and run the following command to copy a test file from libcue into the directory.
+Create a directory named `seed` where we'll store our seed corpus and run the following command to copy a test file from libcue into the directory:

 ```sh
 cp libcue-2.2.1/t/issue10.cue seed